 Consultations with central IT departments will almost always be necessary in order to establish adequate security controls for this type of data.

-Regulations and laws that affect data in DCL3 include, but are not limited to, Family Educational Rights & Privacy Act (FERPA) and the Graham-Leach-Bliley Act (GLBA).
+Regulations and laws that affect data in DCL3 include, but are not limited to, the Family Educational Rights & Privacy Act (FERPA).

 Student data that is not designated directory information; other personally identifiable information (PII) such as name, birthdate, address, etc. where the information is held in combination and could lead to identity theft or other misuse; certain research (e.g. proprietary or otherwise protected).